cgarciae/quantile-regression/README.md

-What we see is that the minumum of this function is exactly $q$.
+If we plot the error what we see is that the minumum of value of the quantile loss is exactly at the value of the $q$th quantile.
 It achieves this because the quantile loss is not symetrical, for quantiles above `0.5` it penalizes positive  errors stronger than negative errors, and the opposite is true for quantiles below `0.5`.
-In particular, quantile `0.5` is the median and its formula is equivalent to the L1 loss.
+In particular, quantile `0.5` is the median and its formula is equivalent to the MAE.

 ## Deep Quantile Regression

-Generally you would have to a model per quantile, however if we use a neural network we can have it output the predictions for all the quantiles at the same time while sharing the same backbone.
-Here will use `elegy` to create a neural network with 2 hidden layers with `relu` activation and then a linear layers with `n_quantiles` output units.
+Generally you would have to create a model per quantile, however if we use a neural network we can have it output the predictions for all the quantiles at the same time.
+Here will use `elegy` to create a neural network with 2 hidden layers with `relu` activations and a linear layers with `n_quantiles` output units.

 ```python